-- 1. Regular Meetings: Regular meeting of the ECMS shall be held at least bi-monthly.
+- a.
+Regular Meetings: Regular meetings of the Executive Committee of the Medical Staff shall be held at least six (6) times a year and more frequently as needed.
 The date and time of the meetings shall be established by the Chair for the convenience of the greatest number of members of the Committee.
-The Chairmen of the various committees of the Medical Staff shall attend regular meetings of the ECMS when necessary to report the activities and recommendations of their committees; and may attend at other times with the consent of the Chief of Staff.
-Such attendance shall not entitle the attendee to vote on any matter before the ECMS. - 2.
-Emergency Meetings: Emergency meetings of the ECMS may be called by the Chief of Staff to address any issue which requires action of the Committee prior to a regular meeting.
+The Chairmen of the various committees of the Medical Staff shall attend regular meetings of the Executive Committee of the Medical Staff when necessary to report the activities and recommendations of their committees; and may attend at other times with the consent of the Chief of Staff.
+Such attendance shall not entitle the attendee to vote on any matter before the Executive Committee of the Medical Staff. - b.
+Emergency Meetings: Emergency meetings of the Executive Committee of the Medical Staff may be called by the Chief of Staff to address any issue which requires action of the Committee prior to a regular meeting.
 The agenda for any emergency meeting shall be limited to the specific issue for which the meeting was called, and no other business may be taken up at an emergency meeting.
-In the event that the Chief of Staff is not available to call an emergency meeting of the ECMS the Director as the Governing Body or Acting Chief of Staff, acting for the Chief of Staff, may call an emergency meeting of the Committee. - 3.
-Meeting Notice: All ECMS members shall be provided at least 7 calendar days advance written notice of the time, date, and place of each regular meeting and reasonable notice, oral or written, of each emergency meeting. - 4.
-Agenda: The Chief of Staff, or in his absence, such other person as provided by these Bylaws, shall chair meetings of the ECMS.
-The Chair shall establish the agenda for all meetings, and a written agenda shall be prepared and distributed prior to committee meetings. - 5.
-Quorum: A quorum for the conduct of business at any regular or emergency meeting of the ECMS shall be a majority of the voting members of the Council, unless otherwise provided in these Bylaws.
-Action may be taken by majority vote at any meeting at which a quorum is 50% of voting members.
-The majority of the voting members must be fully licensed physicians of medicine or osteopathy. - 6.
-Minutes: Written minutes shall be made and kept on all meetings of the ECMS, and open session minutes will be available for inspection by Practitioners who hold membership or privileges on the Medical Staff. - 7.
-Communication of Action: The Chair at a meeting of the ECMS at which action is taken shall be responsible for communicating such action to any person who is directly affected by it.
+In the event that the Chief of Staff is not available to call an emergency meeting of the Executive Committee of the Medical Staff, the Director as the Governing Body or Acting Chief of Staff, acting for the Chief of Staff, may call an emergency meeting of the Committee. - c.
+Meeting Notice: All Executive Committee of the Medical Staff members shall be provided at least one (1) day advance written notice of the time, date, and place of each regular meeting and reasonable notice, oral or written, of each emergency meeting. - d.
+Agenda: The Chief of Staff, or in his absence, such other person as provided by these Bylaws, shall chair meetings of the Executive Committee of the Medical Staff.
+The Chair shall establish the agenda for all meetings, and a written agenda shall be prepared and distributed prior to committee meetings. - e.
+Quorum: A quorum for the conduct of business at any regular or emergency meeting of the Executive Committee of the Medical Staff shall be a majority of the voting members of the committee, unless otherwise provided in these Bylaws Action may be taken by majority vote at any meeting at which a quorum is present.
+The majority of the voting members must be fully licensed physicians of medicine or osteopathy. - f.
+Minutes: Written minutes shall be made and kept on all meetings of the Executive Committee of the Medical Staff and shall be open to inspection by Practitioners who hold membership or privileges on the Medical Staff. - g.
+Communication of Action: The Chair at a meeting of the Executive Committee of the Medical Staff at which action is taken shall be responsible for communicating such action to any person who is directly affected by it.